Lab 8: Geospatial visualizations

 In terms of what values to apply to options:

-• For the container, we want to specify an id so we don’t have to worry about element references.
+• For the container key, we want to specify an id so we don’t have to worry about element references ("map" in our case).

 • For the style, I used "mapbox://styles/mapbox/streets-v12" but you are welcome to choose any other style you like.
 Keep in mind that the busier the style, the harder it will be to see your data drawn on top of it.

-• I used 12 for the zoom level (zoom)
+• I used 12 for the zoom attribute

-• You can use any centerpoint you like (I used MIT’s HQ), but it should be within the Cambridge & Boston area.
-See below for how to find the latitude and longitude of any location.
+• You can then also specify a centerpoint within the Cambridge / Boston area through the center key.
+See below for how to find the latitude and longitude of any location using Google maps.

 To find the coordinates of a location, you can enter it on Google Maps, and then right click and select the first option: